Axwell: Early life

 Axwell's interest in music appeared at an early age, having taught himself to play the drums by age nine.
 Four years later, the 13-year-old exchanged his drums for a computer so he could create each element of his music independently.
-In his teenage years he attended Fäladsgården Elementary School, and is still talked about there to this day.
+In his teenage years he attended Fäladsgården Elementary School.
 Axwell released limited copies of a techno/hard trance EP on vinyl under the name OXL in 1995.
 During his teenage years, he was also active in the tracking music scene under the moniker Quazar, releasing acid techno tracks made with FastTracker 2 and NoiseTracker.

 Musical career

 1995–2003: Career beginnings

 Axwell began his career remixing songs by other artists, his first official remix being released in 2000.
-Some of his most notable early remixes include: Usher's "Burn" (BMG), Room 5's "Make Luv" (Positiva), Clipse & Faith Evans "Ma, I Don’t Love Her" (RCA), Stonebridge's "Put 'em High" (Hed Kandi), N*E*R*D's single "Maybe" (Virgin), and more recently Hard-Fi's "Hard to Beat", Deep Dish's "Dreams", Pharrell's "Angel", Nelly Furtado's "Promiscuous" and Madonna's "Jump".
+Some of his most notable early remixes include: Usher's "Burn" (BMG), Room 5's "Make Luv" (Positiva), Clipse & Faith Evans "Ma, I Don't Love Her" (RCA), Stonebridge's "Put 'em High" (Hed Kandi), N*E*R*D's single "Maybe" (Virgin), and more recently Hard-Fi's "Hard to Beat", Deep Dish's "Dreams", Pharrell's "Angel", Nelly Furtado's "Promiscuous" and Madonna's "Jump".

 Axwell has also been responsible for Jetlag's "So Right", which came out in September 2002 on Soulfuric, featuring the vocals of Noel McKoy and co-produced with Brian Tappert.
 In late 2002 Axwell went back to his roots and produced a track under his own name – "Lead Guitar" which was released by fellow Swede Stonebridge on his Stoney Boy imprint.

 Also leading the way has been Mambana, his collaboration with Isabel Fructuoso (of Afro Medusa fame).
 Signed to Soulfuric Recordings, they have released three tracks since 2002.
 "No Reason" was their debut single, which hit the top spot in all the Hype/Buzz charts that Summer and was featured in the sets of all the top DJs including Little Louie Vega, Danny Rampling and Ben Watt.
 The follow ups were "Felicidad" and "Libre".
 "Libre" was released in 2003 and was arguably bigger than its predecessor.
 "Libre" was licensed to more than 12 different territories and featured on compilations that sold in excess of half a million copies.

 2003 saw Axwell recording for London-based label suSU (the UK home of Masters at Work) under the guise of Starbeach.
 The track was called "Get Naked" & featured the vocal talents of D'Empress (from Mutiny).
 This was followed up by his version of Evelyn Thomas' classic "High Energy".
 In the autumn of 2003 Axwell's "Wait a Minute", featuring the vocals of Nevada, was released on Soulfuric's sub-label Device.
 This song was a club smash that gained support from the likes of Pete Tong, Junior Jack, Kid Creme.